 Until recently, modeling approaches for catch comparison data were limited with a general reliance on simple paired tests by length classes.
 The development of a Generalized Linear Mixed Model (GLMM) approach which provides a statistical and graphical comparison of fish length by different fishing gears with an associated measure of error (Holst and Revill, 2009) greatly improved the power of catch comparison analysis.
 Based on a logistic model with a binomial error distribution, the approach is, however, limited to two gears.
 Multinomial models can generalize logistic regression to multiclass problems, i.e. with more than two possible discrete outcomes (McCullagh and Nelder, 1989).
 They can be used to predict the probabilities of the different possible outcomes of a categorically distributed dependent variable, given a set of independent variables.
 Examples of the application of multinomial models to fisheries include analysis of egg stages (Ibaibarriaga et al., 2007; Stratoudakis et al., 2006), comparisons of age-length keys (Gerritsen et al., 2006), fleet behaviour (Ward and Sutinen, 1994) and discard survivability (Benoit et al., 2010).

-Here, we test the potential benefits of applying a multinomial modelling approach to a comparison of Nephrops catches in a quad-rig trawl with four simultaneously deployed test gears.
+Here, we extend the method of Holst and Revill (2009) to multi-rig trials.
+Our goals are dual to 1) develop a multinomial random effects model capable of including: case-specific and choice-specific covariates, cod-end specific sub-sampling, and multivariate random haul effects as found in multi-rig trials; and 2) apply to data from a designed Nephrops quad-rig trial with four simultaneously deployed diamond mesh cod-end test gears.

-Coilin to add to this

 Method